How to Study Engineering in Australia?

 Photo by ThisisEngineering / Unsplash

-Engineering: people often think of mathematics, physics and building robots.
-Not to say this isn’t a large part of what we do, however, there is more to Engineering than that.
-Finding solutions to complex contemporary problems, working with others to make devices as small as microchips, abstract like computer programs and AI or as massive as developing whole traffic systems and urban environments – this is what really appealed to me when I chose to study this degree.
+Engineering is more than just mathematics, physics and building robots.
+Finding solutions to complex contemporary problems, working with others to make devices as small as microchips, computer programs and AI, or even projects as massive as developing whole traffic systems and urban environments – those are what really appealed to me when I chose to study Engineering.

 Although topics are mostly specialisation-specific, your degree will have a strong basis in mathematics, analysis, and physics, as well as transferrable skills like public speaking, communication, teamwork, problem-solving, design and creativity.
 Engineering, despite common belief, has humanitarian components, particularly learning how to anticipate and accommodate client needs and manage people during projects.